LuxoftSDL/sdl_requirements/detailed_docs/Policies/PTU/PTU_Triggers.md

 4.
 In case

-SDL is built with any value of "DEXTENDED_POLICY" flag or without this flag at all

-and the current date is 24 hours prior to module's certificate expiration date
+the current date is 24 hours prior to module's certificate expiration date

-PoliciesManager must
+SDL must

 trigger a PolicyTable Update sequence